Suicide Prevention in Specific Populations

 "Helping men and boys to transition from sad blokes to well men must be our focus."

-Applying both sociological and gender analysis to broaden our understanding of suicide in men, the workshop examines the cumulative impact that social, cultural and economic determinants, such as changes in gender roles and expectations; participation in the labour market, economic reforms, relationship status have had on men’s sense of identity and purpose and ultimately on their wellbeing and the rise in suicide.
-In assessing suicide risk in men social and cultural factors such as ethnicity, age and sexuality, social and economic disparities, colonisation and intergenerational trauma are just as critical as psychological factors.
+This workshop applies both sociological and gender analyses to enhance our understanding of suicide among men.
+It explores the cumulative impact of various social, cultural, and economic determinants—such as shifts in gender roles and expectations, labor market participation, economic reforms, and relationship status—on men’s sense of identity and purpose, ultimately affecting their well-being and contributing to the rise in suicide rates.
+When assessing suicide risk in men, it is essential to consider social and cultural factors, including ethnicity, age, and sexuality, as well as social and economic disparities, colonization, and intergenerational trauma.
+These elements are equally important as psychological factors in understanding this complex issue.

-Applying both sociological and gender analysis to broaden our understanding of suicide in men, the workshop examines the cumulative impact that social, cultural and economic determinants, such as changes in gender roles and expectations; participation in the labour market, economic reforms, relationship status have had on men’s sense of identity and purpose and ultimately on their wellbeing and the rise in suicide.
-In assessing suicide risk in men social and cultural factors such as ethnicity, age and sexuality, social and economic disparities, colonisation and intergenerational trauma are just as critical as psychological factors.
+This workshop applies both sociological and gender analyses to enhance our understanding of suicide among men.
+It explores the cumulative impact of various social, cultural, and economic determinants—such as shifts in gender roles and expectations, labor market participation, economic reforms, and relationship status—on men’s sense of identity and purpose, ultimately affecting their well-being and contributing to the rise in suicide rates.
+When assessing suicide risk in men, it is essential to consider social and cultural factors, including ethnicity, age, and sexuality, as well as social and economic disparities, colonization, and intergenerational trauma.
+These elements are equally important as psychological factors in understanding this complex issue.

 Topics include: